IsmailAkram/kusanagi_outdated/report/milestone-03.md

 which means that `=` is *right associative*.
 First `b` is assigned the value `5` and *then* `a` is assigned the value `1`.

 For the left-hand-side (LHS), I'm only allowing variable names (as a [single token][token]) for now.
-Which is also great as it allows for ["peeking" ahead][peek] for easier parsing.
+Which is also great as it allows for [peeking ahead][peek] for easier parsing.

 Later, I need to deal with array indexes, qualified names.
 Most compilers will represent them as an expression.
-But we can represent *every* expression, like literals (`1`).
+But we cannot represent *every* expression, like literals (`1`).
 These are called *L-values*.

 [token]: https://github.com/IsmailAkram/kusanagi/blob/Milestone3-assignments-and-variables/Kusanagi/Code_Analysis/Syntax/AssignmentExpressionSyntax.cs
 [peek]: https://github.com/IsmailAkram/kusanagi/blob/Milestone3-assignments-and-variables/Kusanagi/Code_Analysis/Syntax/Parser.cs#L94-L121

-Note: AssignmentExpressionSyntax.cs does not exist yet.
+Note: AssignmentExpressionSyntax.cs DOES NOT EXIST yet.
 This is where I stopped.